it-economics/itea-be/kata-instructions.md

 ### Root Cause Analysis

 A rule from the very first day as a CCD should be to always search for the root cause of an issue.
-Clean code developer do not consider themselves satisfied with healing symptoms.
+Clean code developers do not consider themselves satisfied with healing symptoms.
-Example:\ Sorting data in memory is too slow.
-A symptom cure would strive for speed up single instructions or instruction blocks.
+Example: Sorting data in memory is too slow.
+A symptom cure would strive to speed up single instructions or instruction blocks.
 Maybe unsafe code or parallelization becomes an option.
 A thorough root cause analysis would have shown that the chosen sort algorithm is the real culprit.
 Hard to understand low level optimizations hence can be avoided by choosing a better algorithm.